mtemkit/Linux-Commands/README.md

 ### Purpose:

-Creating a helpful and easy-to-follow reference of previously used Linux commands and displaying my progress with Linux.
+Creating a helpful and easy-to-follow personal reference of previously used Linux commands and displaying my progress with Linux.

 ### Demo of Linux Commands Site: